According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 9.

 Biotechnology is defined as the broad area of biology which uses both the technology and the application of living organisms and their components to develop, modify and produce useful products for human welfare.
 The term ‘Biotechnology’ was coined in the year 1919 by an agricultural engineer Karoly Ereky; hence he is called the Father of Biotechnology.

 Principles of Biotechnology

-- Genetic engineering, which is used to modify the DNA of the target organism, thereby changing the phenotype of the organism.
+- Genetic engineering – used to modify the DNA of the target organism, thereby changing the phenotype of the organism.

-- Bioprocess engineering, which is the maintenance of sterile conditions to support the growth of large quantities of desired microbes and other eukaryotic cells which are used for the production of new or modified biotechnological products such as antibiotics, enzymes, vaccines, etc.
+- Bioprocess engineering – the maintenance of sterile conditions to support the growth of large quantities of desired microbes and other eukaryotic cells, which are used for the production of new or modified biotechnological products such as antibiotics, enzymes, vaccines, etc.

 The techniques of genetic engineering mainly include: